k24d/ssm-vault/TERRAFORM.md

 ### Using stored secrets

-In many cases, you already have some secrets and cannot generate random passwords.
-You don't want to write them in plain text:
+In many cases, you already have some secrets provided by external services, and generating random passwords doesn't make sense.
+You don't want to write those secrets in plain text:

 ```bash
 # THIS IS NOT SECURE!